Rules of the

 7 Team Handicap Competition

 7.2 Teams entered by clubs for league matches will automatically be those entered for the handicap competition unless the club enters different teams.
 Clubs may enter teams comprised of any 3 players from any seeded group.
+To be eligible to play in the team handicap competition players must have played in at least 3 league matches.

 7.3 Matches MUST be played between two teams of 3 players.
 Should a team arrive with fewer players then the match shall be cancelled and the offending team expelled from the competition.
 Their club will also be fined £12 if the Executive Committee agrees.
 If they have previously beaten a team in the competition the most recently defeated team shall be re-instated and play in their place.